asterisk/documentation/docs/Configuration/Channel-Drivers/SIP/Configuring-res_pjsip/PJSIP-Configuration-Sections-and-Relationships.md

----
+!!! info "**  **Reloading Config:"

-**Information:**  **Reloading Config:** Configuration for transport type sections can't be reloaded during run-time without a full module unload and load.
+    Configuration for transport type sections can't be reloaded during run-time without a full module unload and load.
 You'll effectively need to restart Asterisk completely for your transport changes to take effect.

----
+[//]: # (end-info)

 EXAMPLE BASIC CONFIGURATIONA basic UDP transport bound to all interfaces